swengineermwi/NewYorkTimesArticleClone/README.md

 # NewYorkTimesArticleClone
-A clone of the New York Times Article Page
+This is a clone of the New York Times Article Page.